Compounding Formula Calculation

-Compounding formula is for calculating the total interest on the principal earned by subtracting the total amount of principal and interest in future from the principal amount at present which is further calculated by principal amount multiplied by one plus rate of interest raise to the power number of periods less principal amount.
+Compounding formula is used to calculate total interest on the principal earned when the interest amount which is earned and reinvested and is calculated by principal amount multiplied by one plus rate of interest raise to the power number of periods less principal amount.

 - C is the compound interest